 - Credit cards.
 Credit cards give you access to a set amount of money when you’re away and may come with added perks such as airport lounge access or travel insurance.
 But keep in mind that many credit cards charge an international transaction fee when you make payments in another currency, as well as cash advance rates and fees if you use one to withdraw money from an ATM.

 - Debit cards.
 If you want to spend money directly from your bank account, you could take your everyday Visa or MasterCard debit card with you when you go overseas.
 But be aware that the currency will be exchanged at the daily rate for that card and will usually attract an international transaction fee.

 What’s the best way to carry money while traveling overseas?

-There are many different ways you can carry your travel money around, each with its own pros and cons, depending on where you’re traveling, what you’ll be doing, the type of travel money you’re taking and your own personal preferences.
-So instead of telling you there’s one “best” way to carry money around when you’re traveling, you can compare six popular options here, to find what works for you.
+You have many different ways to carry your travel money around, each with its own pros and cons — and they depend on where you’re traveling, what you’ll be doing, the type of travel money you’re taking and your own personal preferences.
+So instead of telling you there’s one “best” way to carry money around when you’re traveling, compare six popular options here to find what works for you.